All pages

 New features and large refactorings - can be recognized by seeing a large number of changes, plenty of new files, updates to package manager files (NuGet’s packages.config, NPM’s packages.json, etc.).

 While most changes are welcome, there are certain types of changes that are discouraged and might get your pull request refused.
-Of course this will depend heavily on the specific change, but please take the following examples in mind.
+This will depend heavily on the specific change, but take the following examples in mind.

-Breaking changes (code and/or behavioral) 💥 - sometimes it can be a bit hard to know if a change is breaking or not.
-Fortunately, if it relates to code, the build will fail and warn you.
+• Breaking changes (code and/or behavioral) 💥 - sometimes it can be a bit hard to know if a change is breaking or not.
+If it relates to code, the build will fail and warn you.

-Adding new config options 🦾 - while having more flexibility is (most of the times) better, having too many options can also become overwhelming/confusing, especially if there are other (good/simple) ways to achieve it.
+• Adding new config options 🦾 - while having more flexibility is (most of the times) better, having too many options can also become overwhelming/confusing, especially if there are other (good/simpler) ways to achieve it.

-Whitespace changes 🫥 - while some of our files might not follow the formatting/whitespace rules (mostly old ones), changing several of them in one go would cause major merge conflicts with open pull requests or other work in progress.
+• Whitespace changes 🫥 - while some of our files might not follow the formatting/whitespace rules (old ones), changing many of them in one go would cause major merge conflicts with open pull requests or other work in progress.
 Do feel free to fix these when you are working on another issue/feature and end up "touching" those files!

 While these are only a few examples, it is important to ask yourself these questions before making a pull request: